jenca-adam/awiki/pages/jencova2024recoverability/page.md

-title: jencova2023recoverability
+title: jencova2024recoverability
 ---

 ## Reference

-Anna Jenčová, Recoverability of quantum channels via hypothesis testing, arxiv:2303.11707, Mar 2023,
+Anna Jenčová, Recoverability of quantum channels via hypothesis testing, Lett Math Phys 114, 31 (2024).

 ## Abstract
   A quantum channel is sufficient with respect to a set of input states if it